Low-is/Pipeline_development-data_processing/README.md

-The calculate_avg_expression_nested function performs a comprehensize analysis pipeline designed for weighted gene co-expression network analysis (WGCNA), followed by Gene Ontology (GO) enrichment analysis, and the calculation of pathway-level expression averages.
+The calculate_avg_expression_nested function performs a comprehensive analysis pipeline designed for weighted gene co-expression network analysis (WGCNA), followed by Gene Ontology (GO) enrichment analysis, and the calculation of pathway-level expression averages.
 This function is particularly useful for identifying biologically relevant pathways